ajakaja/ajakaja.github.io/_posts/2018-01-03-lessons-from-brexit.md

 * And it requires being *rational*: having a model of the world that gets you closer to thinking clearly.
 Dominic Cummings is a rare example of this.
 Cameron + Osborne were not.
 Other OUT MPs/figures were not.

 * Understanding Brexit, Trump, Hitler, or Stalin requires being smarter than this and seeing how the world actually works, outside of the filter bubble.
-* How to actually learn: make concerted effort to get outside your bubble and understand diverse viewpoints.
+* How to actually be smart on politics: make concerted effort to get outside your bubble and understand diverse viewpoints.
 And especially, make an honest effort to refute your own position.

 ### 3. What's wrong with the world / what's required to understand Brexit and Trump